 Part D premiumvaries by plan

-People aged over 65 years have more options for support.
+People ages over 65 years have more options for support, such as:

 Older adults may look into Medicare for retirement planning.
-A person aged 65 years or older is eligible for Medicare.
+A person who is 65 years or older is eligible for Medicare.

 Retiring after age 65 may mean that a person has both a Medicare plan and a plan through their former employer.
 In these cases, Medicare becomes either the primary or secondary payer.

-Should a person’s enrollment with Medicare take place within a Special Enrollment Period, late enrollment penalties are not usually applied.
+If a person’s Medicare enrollment takes place within a SEP, late enrollment penalties are not usually applied.

 Extra support may be available to those with specific health conditions or limited resources.